shashankreddy28/senti-bot/README.md

 # 📊 Stock Market Sentiment Bot (Discord Edition)

-A Discord bot that fetches daily financial news, analyzes sentiment using FinBERT, and posts a market update to your server.
+A Discord bot that fetches daily financial news for the top 25 S&P 500 stocks, analyzes sentiment using FinBERT, and posts a market update to your server, highlighting significant movers.

 ---

 ## 🚀 Features
-- Fetches financial news for specific stocks (AAPL, GOOGL, MSFT) from Finnhub
+- Fetches financial news for the top 25 S&P 500 stocks.
-- Analyzes overall daily sentiment using FinBERT (a language model specialized for financial text)
+- Analyzes overall daily sentiment using FinBERT (a language model specialized for financial text).
+- Identifies and highlights stocks with significant sentiment changes (absolute sentiment > 0.65).
-- Posts a market summary to your Discord server automatically
+- Posts a market summary to your Discord server automatically.

 ---